adnjoo/React-Weather/README.md

 ## Notes

-I barely wrote any css by using tailwind.
+I barely wrote any custom css by using tailwind.
 It's been really fun trying this out.

 to-do: